Navid200/xDrip/docs/xDripSync.md

 ## xDrip Sync Follow
 [xDrip](../README.md) >> [Features](./Features_page.md) >> [Follow](./Follow_page.md) >> [How to follow with xDrip](./How-to-follow.md) >> xDrip Sync

 This page explains how to set up xDrip Sync.
+You will need both the master and follower phones.
 This is easy to set up.
 It relies on Google.
 It will need Google Play services to be on your phone.

 On master, go to Settings &#8722;> xDrip+ Sync settings, and tap on "Be master for followers".